 - Unhygienic living area

 - Malnutrition or dehydration

 With nursing home abuse, it’s possible for multiple issues to occur simultaneously.
-A good nursing home lawyer Atlanta, GA residents trust will review images, medical records, and witness statements to determine the extent of the abuse.

 Although every case is inherently different, in general, the settlement amount will depend on the abuse, evidence, history of abuse, staffing problems, and insurance coverage.